Things to do in Arugam Bay and How can I get there?

 We have read that Bismillah Lodge in Colombo also offers two luxury buses daily.
 But we are not confident in their service as they have received a few bad reviews.

-If you’re coming from southern towns like Galle or Mirissa, the bus is the best option.
+If you’re coming from southern towns like Galle or Mirissa, the bus is the best option to reach Arugam Bay.
 Even here though, there are no direct buses and you will also have to make a transfer in Ella.

 From Matara, bus #31-1 bound for Ella departs every 30mins.
 There are also departures from Galle, but much less frequent.
 From Ella, you can take a 3-hour bus ride to Pottuvil.